 But next week we will see how Kent gets on when he accompanies Marie Kelleher on a day of archaeological workshops at a primary school in north-west London.

-This week Kent had a welcome day off from the office to accompany Marie Kelleher, one of our Heritage Consultants at the London and South Office, on a schools visit to provide an archaeology workshop to children.
+The following week Kent had a welcome day off from the office to accompany Marie Kelleher, one of our Heritage Consultants at the London and South Office, on a schools visit to provide an archaeology workshop to children.
 The day started off well with Marie’s map reading skill called into the fore to get them through London rush hour traffic!

 The workshops were for children aged 7 – 8 although our education team can help with any age group.
 The classes had been learning about ‘Stone Age to the Iron Age’ and Marie and Kent went along to provide some hands on experience of what it is like to be an archaeologist but also what life was like in the prehistoric times.